My faithful readers, whoever you are. Haha.

 His Birth

 Luke 2 has a beautiful passage about the Savior's birth.
-I love the declaration that the angel made to the Shepherds about his birth--"For unto you is born this day in the city of David Saviour,which is Christ the Lord."
+I love the declaration that the angel made to the Shepherds about his birth--"For unto you is born this day in the city of David a Saviour,which is Christ the Lord."
 As I read it, I tried to imagine their reaction before I continued reading.
 It made me ponder about the significance of the event.
 These shepherds had so much faith.
 They believed the angel.
 They believed that the baby, the small infant lying in a manger, was their Savior.
 They believed that he could perform the most incredible work ever in the history of the world.
 I'm not sure that I would have been humble enough to believe the angel, and then to go and seek the child to offer him worship.

 What did this message mean for them?
 I really don't know.
 What would it have meant for me?
 If this were to be the first time hearing about a Savior, would I have comprehended it all?
 No. But, I think I would have gained a hope in his promised power.